pryv/dev-site/source/guides/data-modelling.md

 Let's say you want to get the weight (`mass/kg` event stored in the stream "Weight") associated to the ECG recording (`ecg/6-lead-recording` event stored in the stream "Recording").
 Pryv.io does not allow to filter events in the same way as a classic database when performing an "events.get" API call.

-A possible solution is to create a `session/record` event that contains all references to related events in a dedicated stream "Session-1":
+A possible solution is to create a `session/record` event that contains all references to related events in a dedicated stream "ECG-Session":
 ```js
 ├── Recording
 │   └── ECG-recording